julianeon/cronos/README.md

 Sampler is meant to 'sample' transactions in every 100th block, and saves that 'sample' transaction for querying.
 It also gives a rough count of how many samples have been taken until that point.
 As indicated by the name, it's meant to take a snapshot of 'random' every 100th block transactions.

-At one point I introduced an entity called Info into [schema.graphql](schema.graphql).
+At one point I introduced an entity called Info.
 This entity has now been removed because it wasn't sufficiently useful, but it can still be seen in the commit history.

 ## Mappings

-See the 'handleTransfer' function in src/cro-token.js to see the relevant mapping code.
+See the 'handleTransfer' function in [src/cro-token.ts](src/cro-token.ts) to see the relevant mapping code.

 For each transaction, handleTransfer calls saveTransfer, updateHolderBalances, saveDailySale, watchlistCheck, and saveSampler.